Should I overpay my mortgage or save?

 How to make overpayments on your mortgage

-In order to pay off your mortgage sooner, you need to take control of the overall debt and reduce the term of the mortgage.
+In order to pay off your mortgage sooner, you need to take control of the overall mortgage debt and reduce the number of years over which you repay it.
 This means redirecting a proportion of your finances to overpaying your mortgage and/or cutting down on the length of the mortgage term.
 There are also mortgage products specifically designed to help you pay off the debt quickly and more efficiently.

 Make one-off lump sum overpayments

-By diverting bonuses, inheritance or savings into your mortgage, you can begin to significantly reduce your outstanding mortgage debt.
+You can significantly reduce your outstanding mortgage debt by diverting bonuses, inheritance, or savings into your mortgage.
 As we will discuss later in the article, you need to check if there is a limit on the amount you can overpay without incurring a financial penalty and, also, you need to ensure you let your lender know that you want the payment to reduce the term of the mortgage rather than simply reducing future monthly repayments.

 Overpay on a regular basis

-You can either choose to overpay by a set amount each month and let your lender know in advance to amend your payment schedule or, alternatively, you can opt to make ad-hoc overpayments on a month-by-month basis.
-Doing this gives you the freedom to just make the standard payment on months when your other outgoings are likely to be higher.
-Again, you need to check whether you are allowed to make regular overpayments on your mortgage repayments by checking the terms and conditions with your lender
+You can either choose to make regular overpayments at a set amount each month by letting your lender know in advance to amend your monthly mortgage payment schedule or, alternatively, you can opt to make ad-hoc overpayments on a month-by-month basis.
+Doing the latter gives you the freedom to just make the standard payment on months when your other outgoings are likely to be higher.
+Again, you need to check whether you are allowed to make regular overpayments on your mortgage repayments by checking the terms and conditions with your lender.

 Reduce the term when you remortgage

-With most people remortgaging every two-to-five years as their mortgage deal comes to an end, there is an opportunity to chip away at the term of the mortgage during this process.
+With most people remortgaging every two to five years as each mortgage deal ends, there is an opportunity to chip away at the mortgage term during this process.
 If you commit to reducing the mortgage term by an extra year each time you remortgage - if you can afford to do so and/or if you can get a better deal - you will end up paying your mortgage off much earlier and save a lot in interest payments.
 It's worth bearing in mind that shortening the mortgage term in this way means you are committing to a higher mortgage payment every month.
 This offers less flexibility than simply choosing to overpay.
+However some people may feel that a fixed commitment means that they won't shy away from achieving their goal of paying the mortgage offer sooner.

 Consider an offset or flexible mortgage